Understanding and Directing Emotions using a Creative Practice

 Emotions transform because of our state of being, and because we let them, not because we force them.
 Emotions and fears are always poised to release themselves.
 When we repress them it takes energy from us, so when we consciously allow them to release we gain the energy we normally use to unconsciously repress them.
 This gives our immune system a boost, and frees our mind of negative thought patterns.

 Eventually this process will become very blissful, so much so that it might make us uncomfortable because we’re not used to that state of being.
 The more we do it, the more accustomed to bliss and centeredness we become.

-We can very easily transform any emotion by going into the body and feeling it, and then expressing it through some kind of artistic or creative medium.
+We can very easily transform or dissolve negative emotions with a creative practice – by going into the body and feeling it, and then expressing it through some kind of artistic or creative medium.
 This takes practice, but like anything the more we do it the easier it becomes.